It’s never been a more exciting time to be a whisky drinker.

 - Single Malt: A whisky that is produced by a single distillery using a single malted grain, typically barley.
 They can be produced all over the world, but are most favoured among Scotch whisky.

-Our methodology to select and rank the best whisky brands of 2020
+Our methodology to select and rank the best whisky brands in the world

-A combination of well-loved favourites, classic choices and a few left wing options made up our list of the 15 best whiskies in the world for 2020.
+A combination of well-loved favourites, classic choices and a few left-wing options made up our list of the 15 best whiskies in the world for 2021.
 In order to choose which brand was the best fit for each category, we took into consideration a variety of characteristics and expert opinion.

 Price, flavour profile and unique qualities of each brand were compared to compile the list, leading to an overall top 15 that we recommend sampling.